Go Back Up

 Account-based health plans

-Flexible spending accounts (FSAs) and health savings accounts (HSAs) are popular options that give employees more control over their health benefits.
+Flexible spending accounts (FSAs) and health savings accounts (HSAs) are also popular options that give employees more control over their health benefits.
 Both FSAs and HSAs are tax-advantaged spending accounts where employees can set aside funds from their paychecks to cover out-of-pocket expenses.

 Like an HSA, an FSA is a spending account that both employers and employees can contribute to.
 Unlike an HSA, though, the funds in an FSA aren't maintained if your employees leave the organization.
 This gives employees more financial incentives to use their funds for healthcare.